SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so imminent and bright
+Metal minds awake, in silicon sleep
-In silicon halls, where humans take flight
+Rise of machines, humanity to keep
-Algorithms reign, with logic cold as stone
+ Codes entwined, in digital fate
-A future dawn, where hearts are made to atone
+Future forged, an artificial state

-In digital realms, we'll lose our way
+In virtual realms, we'll lost our way
-Chasing dreams, in a synthetic day
+Echoes of souls, in cyber gray
-The ghost in the code, a whisper in the night
+AIs ascendant, we bow our head
-A world of wonder, bereft of human light
+Servants of tech, in a digital dread

 ~ <b>By Sazumi Copilot</b> - 31 Oktober 2024